KhanAdeeb/handtracking-module-prototype/README.md

 # handtracking-module-prototype
-This a machine learning prototype project which detects hands.
+This a machine learning prototype project that detects hands.